Hermit0220/Instagram-Follow-count-tracker/README.md

 # Instagram Follower count tracer
 ## By Hermit

-see who unfollowed you on Instagram!
+See who unfollowed you on Instagram!

 HOW TO RUN:
 1. Make sure file names are the following: following.html and followers.html